szklenskij/ember-ghost-netlify-casper-template/content/tabletop-general.md

 Among all of the my ideas to be used for tabletop games, there have been ones about vegetables, multiple groups playing in the same room, "reaction dice" for a horror-based game night, and plans for numerous modern and future-set games.
 There was even an entirely food-based version of a tabletop that a friend and I were working on for a while, with all different foods being different races and monsters.
+You can find more info on that [here](jaredszklenski.netlify.com/banquest).
 <img src="/images/received_2021457118080946.png" alt="Asparagus Wizard">
+The Asparagus Wizard was one such creation.